Common claims questions answered

 What documents do I need to provide when making a claim for lost, stolen or damaged items?

-- Original receipts that show that you owned the item and its value when you bought it (if possible).
+- Copies of original receipts that show that you owned the item and its value when you bought it (if possible).

 - If you don’t have an original receipt, we may consider bank statements, valuations or reprinted receipts from the store you bought it from.